 Comparison charting allows the analyst to study individual price performance and performance relative to other stocks.
 John Murphy, who provides expert market commentary on StockCharts.com, uses comparison charting extensively in his analysis of the market.

-(Click the chart to see how it was created with the “Performance” chart type setting.)
+(Click here for a live version of the chart to see how it was created with the “Performance” chart type setting.)

 The SharpChart above shows how the Performance plotting style can be used to monitor the year-to-date performance of the Dow Jones Industrial Average.
 Once this chart is generated, the page can be bookmarked as a favorite in your browser for quick access in the future.